NarcissJunior/Game-Manager/README.md

 If you see Laravel's home page, everything is ok.

+Also, you can run the tests in the application to verify if everything is working fine.
+I am using PHPUnit for the test framework.
+You can use 2 commands to run the tests inside de project folder.
+Here are the commands:

+./vendor/bin/phpunit

+php artisan test

 To test the application, you can use Postman.
 You can download it here: https://www.postman.com/downloads/